In-person: Leonardo Royal Hotel Tower Bridge, London

 14:00 PM

 The ‘S’ of ESG is expected to play a significant role in 2023, with rising living costs, labour shortages, employee engagement and growing momentum behind DE&I issues shining a light on companies’ social – as well as environmental – impact.
-Increasingly, we are also seeing new scrutiny around companies’ role in society.
+We are also seeing increasing pressure from stakeholders on integrating social goals into executive compensation and renumeration plans.

 14:30 PM